YusufTufan/DjangoTube-React-API/README.md

 * Every time a user views a video detail page, the backend increments a Prometheus counter (video_views_total).
 * This data is visualized in Grafana to track popular content in real-time.

+📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright (c) 2025 YusufTufan